New to Orienteering?An overview of the sport

 Orienteering

 You participate as an individual, pair, or group, more or less independently.
 In an organised event, start times are spaced out so you can't just follow or be followed by other participants.
-Even highly competitive orienteers don't generally run head to head against each other, although they can compare their results and route choices after they finish.
+Even highly competitive orienteers don't generally run head to head against each other, although they can compare their race time and route choices after they finish.

 To find out more about the various flavours of orienteering, follow these links: